-- 3.13.1 Under certain circumstances a private hire vehicle operator may make a plate exemption application.
+3.13.1 Under certain circumstances a private hire vehicle operator may make a plate exemption application.
 This is normally made by operators involved in chauffeur work or work of an exclusive nature.
 If granted this absolves the operator from the requirement to display both the internal and external licence plates.
-In these circumstances plates will still be issued and should be carried within the vehicle, together with a signed notice of exemption. - 3.13.2 Before any plate exemption notice is issued, the operator must satisfy the licensing officer that such an exemption would be integral to his business. - 3.13.3 Those applicants looking to run or work for an Executive Operation, dealing only with Executive Chauffer work may be able to exempt themselves from the Knowledge Test if they can provide details of current membership to the British Chauffeurs Guild or similar recognised organisation. - 3.13.4 Special Events Vehicles will normally be exempted from displaying a plate automatically due to the nature of the work they will be undertaking. - 3.13.5 Plate Exempt Private Hire vehicles, Limousines and Special Events Vehicles will be exempt from displaying door insignia.
+In these circumstances plates will still be issued and should be carried within the vehicle, together with a signed notice of exemption.

+- 3.13.2 Before any plate exemption notice is issued, the operator must satisfy the licensing officer that such an exemption would be integral to his business. - 3.13.3 Special Events Vehicles will normally be exempted from displaying a plate automatically due to the nature of the work they will be undertaking. - 3.13.4 Plate Exempt Private Hire vehicles, Limousines and Special Events Vehicles will be exempt from displaying door insignia.